-- 1.2 A backslash ($\setminus \setminus$) followed by any special character is a one-character RE that matches the special character itself.
-The special characters are: - a. . , , [, and \\ (period, asterisk, left square bracket, and backslash, respectively), which are always special, except when they appear within square brackets ([]; see 1.4 below). - b. ^ (caret or circumflex), which is special at the beginning of an entire RE (see 4.1 and 4.3 below), or when it immediately follows the left of a pair of square brackets ([]) (see 1.4 below). - c. \$ (dollar sign), which is special at the end of an entire RE (see 4.2 below). - d.
-The character used to bound (that is, delimit) an entire RE, which is special for that RE (for example, see how slash (/) is used in the g command, below.) - 1.3 A period (.) is a one-character RE that matches any character except new-line. - 1.4 A non-empty string of characters enclosed in square brackets ([])) is a one-character RE that matches any one character in that string.
+- 1.1 An ordinary character (not one of those discussed in 1.2 below) is a one-character RE that matches itself. - 1.2 A backslash (\) followed by any special character is a one-character RE that matches the special character itself.
+The special characters are:

+- a. ., , [, and \ (period, asterisk, left square bracket, and backslash, respectively), which are always special, except when they appear within square brackets ([]; see 1.4 below). - b. ^ (caret or circumflex), which is special at the beginning of an entire RE (see 4.1 and 4.3 below), or when it immediately follows the left of a pair of square brackets ([]) (see 1.4 below). - c. \$ (dollar sign), which is special at the end of an entire RE (see 4.2 below). - d.
+The character used to bound (that is, delimit) an entire RE, which is special for that RE (for example, see how slash (/) is used in the g command, below.) - 1.3 A period (.) is a one-character RE that matches any character except new-line. - A non-empty string of characters enclosed in square brackets ([]) is a one-character RE that matches any one character in that string.
 If, however, the first character of the string is a circumflex (^), the one-character RE matches any character except new-line and the remaining characters in the string.
 The ^ has this special meaning only if it occurs first in the string.
 The minus (-) may be used to indicate a range of consecutive characters; for example, [0-9] is equivalent to [0123456789].
 The loses this special meaning if it occurs first (after an initial ^, if any) or last in the string.
 The right square bracket (]) does not terminate such a string when it is the first character within it (after an initial ^, if any); for example, []a-f] matches either a right square bracket (]) or one of the ASCII letters a through f inclusive.
-The four characters.
+The four characters listed in 1.2.a above stand for themselves within such a string of characters.

-The following rules may be used to construct REs from one-character REs:2.1A one-character RE is a RE that matches whatever the one-character RE matches.2.2A one-character RE followed by an asterisk ()
+The following rules may be used to construct REs from one-character REs:

+2.1 A one-character RE is a RE that matches whatever the one-character RF matches

-A one-character RE followed by an asterisk () is a RE that matches 0 or more occurrences of the one-character RE.
+2.2 A one-character RE followed by an asterisk () is a RE that matches 0 or more occurrences of the one-character RE.
 If there is any choice, the longest leftmost string that permits a match is chosen.